kanawish/ControlRoom/cr-python/README.md

 `deactivate`

-If you need to update the requirements file from your manually modified environment, do so with the following command.
+If you modify your virtual environment dependencies and want to save (and eventually publish) these changes, you can do so with the following command.

 `pip freeze > requirements.txt`